axelera-ai-hub/aisbc.axelera-doc/docs/container.rst

     ./start_axelera.py start

 At the first invocation this should compile `gst-operators`, and finally provide a shell inside the docker container itself.

+- **Useful information**

+There is a shared directory between the container and the host machime, to allow simple file sharing and data persistence.

+This directory is contained in the home directory of the user for the specific board:

+.. list-table:: Shared directories
+   :widths: 25 50 50
+   :header-rows: 1

+   * - Board name
+     - Host machine dir
+     - Container dir
+   * - antelao
+     - /home/antelao/shared
+     - /home/ubuntu/shared
+   * - firefly
+     - /home/firefly/shared
+     - /home/ubuntu/shared